arjanvlek/execute-on-battery-status-change/README.md

 However, the project can be loaded into any IDE which allows developing Java 8 applications, such as Eclipse, IntelliJ IDEA, VS Code or NetBeans.

 There are - except from needing to use Windows - no external dependencies and no package manager is needed.
 Only a Java 8 JDK is required (Oracle JDK or OpenJDK both work fine).

+Launch the app with `--DEBUG` to have it print out the battery information every time it checks it.